-Anthony Tortul's Languedoc project - zero-zero winemaking from old Mediterranean vines, provocative labels, polarising wines, and a deliberate rejection of everything polite about wine culture.
+Anthony Tortul's Languedoc négociant project - zero-zero winemaking across twenty-five hectares in Aude and Hérault, provocative labels, polarising wines, and a deliberate rejection of everything polite about wine culture.

-La Sorga is Anthony Tortul's project, based near the village of La Sorga (commune of Montagnac) in the Hérault department, Languedoc - between Pézenas and Marseillan.
-He has been making wine since approximately 2004-2005, though exact dates are hard to pin down because Tortul does not maintain a website, does not court press, and treats most conventional wine-industry infrastructure as an obstacle to be avoided.
+La Sorga - Occitan for "the source" - is Anthony Tortul's project, based in Montagnac (Hérault) between Pézenas and Marseillan.
+He founded it in 2008 as a négociant-vinificateur after years working as a viticultural technician and oenologist across southern France, and began farming some of his own vines from 2013.
+Exact timelines are hard to pin down because Tortul does not maintain a website, does not court press, and treats most conventional wine-industry infrastructure as an obstacle to be avoided.

-The operation is small and deliberately unstable - maybe five to eight hectares of own, leased, and bought-fruit parcels at any given time, shifting year to year.
-Old Mediterranean vines: Cinsault, Carignan, Grenache (Noir, Gris, Blanc), Aramon, Terret, Muscat, and others.
+The operation is deliberately unstable - roughly twenty-five hectares across more than forty small parcels spread through Aude and Hérault, a shifting mix of bought fruit from organic and biodynamic growers plus a handful of vines he farms himself.
+Composition rotates year to year.
+Old Mediterranean vines: Cinsault, Carignan, Mourvèdre, Grenache (Noir, Gris, Blanc), Aramon, Terret, Muscat, Chardonnay, Sauvignon, Marsanne, Mauzac, and others.
 Everything declassified to Vin de France.

 The philosophy is zero-zero in the most uncompromising sense: no added sulphur, no inputs, no fining, no filtration, no temperature control.
-Biodynamic and organic in the vineyard.
+Biodynamic and organic sourcing.
 The wines are intentionally wild - sometimes volatile, sometimes brilliant, sometimes both in the same bottle.
 Critics have compared his approach to punk music; Tortul doesn't seem to mind.
 The labels frequently carry provocative, political, or humorous artwork.

 Cuvée names rotate constantly and production is often a few hundred bottles per cuvée, which makes cataloguing them pointless.
 The wines are found in the most avant-garde natural wine bars in Paris, London, Tokyo, and Copenhagen, and almost nowhere else.